LSSTDESC/rail/docs/source/development/developer_installation.rst

 We have included an ``environment.yml`` that makes it easy to create a virtual environment named "[env]" that uses conda to install some packages that have compiled libraries.

+Since this will install multiple subdirectories, we recommend creating a directory for all the RAIL code to live in and performing the following installation within that directory.

 .. tabs::